 Check that with the buckets on the rotor they swing up to the horizontal position freely, then try the same with tubes in place.
 This is because the tubes may be too long and may be catching on the rotor.

 Q: The centrifuge does not shake about but cuts out while starting to run up, what can I do?

-A: The out of balance detector may be too sensitive.
+A: The imbalance detector may be too sensitive.
 All centrifuges in general will cut out at about 500 to 1000 rpm to prevent damage to the machine if an out of balance is detected.
-The set up of the out of balance detector will require an engineer.
+The set up of the imbalance detector will require an engineer.

 Q: I have a refrigerated centrifuge but the temperature is not going down enough, what can I do?